Singapore, 5 December 2019 –

 Get yours here.

 Our skin is very delicate and we want to avoid excessively tugging it whenever we apply our skincare or makeup products because this can cause our skin to show early signs of ageing.
 Mishandling of the skin especially around our eyes like aggressive removal of eye makeup and heavily dragging eye care products and any other skincare product unto our skin can cause eye wrinkles, crow’s feet, and other skin irritations.
+It is especially important to take extra care with the under-eye area which has thinner and more delicate skin.

 The fix: Use your ring finger in applying your skincare/makeup products.
 Our ring finger is said to have the lightest touch and it distributes an equal amount of pressure when used upon the skin.